semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ## Minimal example

-Specify that a rule uses the Aliengrep engine by setting `options.generic_engine: aliengrep` [TODO: use a dedicated field `analyzer: aliengrep`?].
+Specify that a rule uses the Aliengrep engine by setting `options.generic_engine: aliengrep`.
 See the Semgrep rule example below:

 ```yaml
 rules: